-The combination of exponential technologies (Computation, AI, Sensors, Networks, Robotics, 3D printing, AR/VR and Blockchain, etc.) are enabling small teams to attempt and achieve crazy ideas.
+The combination of exponential technologies (Computation, Artificial Intelligence, Sensors, Networks, Robotics, 3D printing, Augmented Reality and Virtual Reality and Blockchain, etc.) are enabling small teams to attempt and achieve crazy ideas.

 This blog takes a look at the top 50 Moonshots achieved during the past 20 years, since the turn of the millennium.
 What might be possible in the next 20 years?

 We’ve chosen 50 Moonshots in 8 different categories… (with apology, and without question, some key Moonshots will be missing).
 Within each of the 8 categories, the Moonshots are listed in date order.
 In some cases, we are identifying events, in other cases companies being founded or discoveries being made.

 Let’s dive in!

 NOTE: A Moonshot Mindset is one of the key Mindsets that I coach entrepreneurs on during my Abundance 360 Mastermind every year.

 Ansari XPRIZE Being Won (2004): The first privately built spaceship to carry humans into space (above 100 km).

 Kepler Discovers Thousands of Exoplanets (2009): In the past decade, Kepler alone has identified over 2,600 confirmed exoplanets, more than half of the current total.

 Curiosity Mars Rover Sky Crane Landing (2012): At the time, one of the most remarkable space landings ever, the Sky Crane safely landed the largest, most intelligent, and complicated Mars rover in history.